I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 September remains fairly popular for hiking Kilimanjaro, although the crowds do tend to start tapering off.

-Early season showers tend to put off casual hikers, while seasoned hikers welcome the extra challenge and don’t seem to mind a little discomfort from possible adverse weather.
+Early season showers tend to put off casual hikers, while seasoned hikers welcome the extra challenge and don’t seem to mind a little discomfort from potentially unpredictable weather.

 The summit will be snow covered and extremely cold.